-The White House, built between 1792 and 1800, is the oldest public building in Washington, DC and serves as both the home of the U.S. President and a museum of American history.
+The White House, built between 1792 and 1800, is one of the oldest public buildings in Washington, DC and serves as both the home of the U.S. President and a museum of American history.
 George Washington selected the site for the White House in 1791 and chose the design submitted by Irish-born architect James Hoban.
 The historic structure has been expanded and renovated many times throughout history.
 There are 132 rooms on 6 levels.
 The decor includes a collection of fine and decorative arts, such as historic paintings, sculpture, furniture, and china.

 The Blue Room is the center of the State Floor of the White House where the President formally receives guests.
 Large parties and receptions are held in the East Room.
 The Red Room is one of the four state reception rooms.
 The State Dining Room seats as many as 140 guests and is used for formal dinners with visiting heads of state.
 The President and his staff work in the West Wing, which was built in 1902 to separate the offices from the first family’s living quarters.
 The Oval Office is the President’s office where he meets with advisors.

 The closest Metro stations to the White House are Federal Triangle, Metro Center and McPherson Square.
 Parking is very limited in this area, so public transportation is recommended.
 See information about parking near the National Mall.

 Public tours of the White House are limited to groups of 10 or more and must be requested through a member of Congress.
 These self-guided tours are available from 7:30 to 11:30 a.m.
 Tuesday through Thursday and 7:30 a.m. to 1:30 p.m.
 Friday and Saturday.
 Tours are scheduled on a first come, first served basis, Requests can be submitted up to six months in advance and no less than 21 days in advance.
 To contact your Representative and Senators, call (202) 224-3121.
 Tickets are provided free of charge.